-NetWare uses TimeSync, which automatically loads when the server is booted, to control time synchronization.
-The timesync.cfg file in sys:system can contain parameters for the TimeSync NLM, if the default settings are inadequate.
+The TIMESYNC.CFG file in SYS:SYSTEM can contain parameters for the TIMESYNC.NLM if the default settings are inadequate.

-To change the time synchronization configuration on a NetWare server, use the EDIT server utility to modify the parameters in the timesync.cfg file, and then reboot the server.
+To change the time synchronization configuration on a NetWare server, use EDIT to modify the parameters in the TIMESYNC.CFG file, and then reboot the server

-Important: Do not put SET time synchronization parameters in startup.ncf, because timesync.cfg is read after startup.ncf.
+IMPORTANT: Do not put SET time synchronization parameters in STARTUP.NCF.
+TIMESYNC.CFG is read after STARTUP.NCF.